aeons/finch/docs/cookbook.md

 ### Fixing the `.toService` compile error

-Finch promotes a type-full functional programming style, where an API server is represented as coproduct of all the possible types it might return.
-That said, a Finch server is type-checked by a compiler to ensure that it's known how to convert every part of coproduct into an HTTP response.
-Simply speaking, as a Finch user, you get a compile-time grantee that for every endpoint in your application it's was possible to find an appropriate encoder.
-Otherwise you will get a compile error that looks like this.
+Finch promotes a type-full functional programming style, where an API server is represented as the coproduct of all the possible types it might return.
+That said, a Finch server is type-checked by the compiler to ensure that it's known how to convert every part of the coproduct into an HTTP response.
+Simply speaking, as a Finch user, you get a compile-time guarantee that for every endpoint in your application it was possible to find an appropriate encoder.
+If not, you will get a compile error that looks like this:

 ```
 [error] /Users/vkostyukov/e/src/main/scala/io/finch/eval/Main.scala:46: